What’s the most important part of a thriving business?

 In fact, it can take several touchpoints with a prospect before they are ready to buy from you.

 For almost all businesses, retaining a customer is far easier (and cheaper) than getting a new one.
-Research has shown that increasing customer retention by 5% can improve a company’s profitability by 25% to 95%.
+Research has shown that even small lifts in retention can substantially increase profitability.

 Loyal customers have a huge lifetime value because they’ll buy from you repeatedly.
 In fact, Khoros notes that 83% of people feel more loyal to brands that acknowledge complaints and resolve the issue.